rmcanany/SolidEdgeHousekeeper/README.md

 The command options are explained below.

-`Break part copy design links` and `Break part copy construction links` remove links created with the `Part Copy` command.
+`Part copy design links` and `Part copy construction links` remove links created with the `Part Copy` command.
 The geometry remains intact.

-`Break Excel links` removes Excel references from `Variable` and `Dimension` formulas.
+`Excel links` removes Excel references from `Variable` and `Dimension` formulas.
 In both cases, the value remains as it was before the link was removed.

-`Break all interpart links` is the sledgehammer option.
+`All interpart links` is the sledgehammer option.
 It removes the links cited above.
 It also removes `included links` in profiles and `pasted links` in the variable table.
 It might do more.
 The complete API documentation (below) is, uh, short on details.

 ![Break all interpart links](My%20Project/media/break_all_interpart_links_documentation.png)

-`Break draft model links` converts drawing views to 2D, removing external references in the process.
+`Draft model links` converts drawing views to 2D, removing external references in the process.
 In testing it quickly became apparent that this operation also converts Property text to blank lines in Callouts.

 ![Title Block](My%20Project/media/title_block.png)

 Luckily, Solid Edge can take care of that.
 That's in the program, but only for Callouts.
 If you have TextBoxes, Blocks, or other objects that use Property text, let me know.
 I can try to address those in a future release.

+`Draft symbol links` converts symbol blocks to geometry, removing external references in the process.

 </details>